A retaining wall supporting the ends of a bridge, and, in general, retaining or supporting the approach embankment.

 A railing system made of reinforced concrete along the outside edge of a bridge deck used to help protect vehicles and pedestrians.

 Also called bent.
 Typically bents with one column are called piers.

-Girder is fabricated off-site of Portland cement using reinforcing steel and post-tensioning cables.
+Girder is fabricated off-site of Portland cement using reinforcing steel.
 These girders are shipped to the construction site by truck and hoisted into place by cranes.

 A type of pre-cast concrete girder in which compressive stresses are introduced by the application of prestressing forces in a fabrication facility.
 The prestressing tendons are stretched, the concrete cast and set around them and then released from the form.
 These forces allow the member to carry larger loads than conventional reinforcement.

 Concrete with steel bars or mesh embedded in it for increased strength and durability.